-For any individual subject to or witness to sexual misconduct of any type, the first step is always the same: get to a safe place as soon as possible.
+For any individual subject to or witness to Title IX Sexual Harassment of any type, the first step is always the same: get to a safe place as soon as possible.
 If emergency assistance is required, call Public Safety or Local Emergency Services by dialing 911.